Choosing the Right Installer Type

 Why This Matters

-Matching the installer to the correct operating system, architecture, and distribution ensures that the agent can install properly and run reliably.
+Matching the installer to the correct operating system, architecture, policy, and Linux distribution (when applicable) ensures the agent can install properly and run reliably.

-Using the correct installer avoids failed installs, incomplete setups, and devices not appearing in the Dashboard.
+Using the correct options avoids failed installs, incomplete setups, and devices not appearing in the Dashboard.

 If You Are Unsure